DaoCloud/DaoCloud-docs/docs/en/docs/storage/hwameistor/application/tidb.md

 Test purpose: to verify the distributed complex query capabilities of distributed databases

-Test results: support distributed complex queries and operations such as cross-node join, support window functions, and hierarchical queries
+Test results: support distributed complex queries and operations such as cross-node join, support window features, and hierarchical queries

 ### System Security Test